raetha/wyzesense2mqtt/readme.md

 ### Linux Systemd

 The gateway can also be run as a systemd service for those not wanting to use Docker.
+Requires Python 3.6 or newer.
 1. Plug Wyze Sense Bridge into USB port on Linux host.
 2. Pull down a copy of the repository
 ```bash